-The KPPU has to date imposed penalties for late notification in at least 57 cases, 41 of which occurred in the past five years, showing an increase in enforcement activity.
+The KPPU has to date imposed penalties for late notification in at least 62 cases.
 To the best of our knowledge, five cases were related to foreign-to-foreign transactions.

 The penalties imposed recently ranged between 1 billion and 10.33 billion rupiahs per transaction, and 20.66 billion rupiahs in total for a single company that acquired three different entities owing to a delay of 1,220 days.
 The highest penalty for a single transaction (12.6 billion rupiahs) was imposed in October 2019 for a delay of 240 days.